Algebraic characterisation of relatively hyperbolic special groups: Introduction

-It is worth noticing that the characterisation of relatively hyperbolic right-angled Coxeter groups (proved in \cite{BHSC, coningoff}), and more generally the characterisation of relatively hyperbolic graph products of finite groups (which is a particular case of \cite[Theorem 8.33]{Qm}), follows easily from Theorem \ref{thm:specialrelhyp}.
+It is worth noticing that the characterisation of relatively hyperbolic right-angled Coxeter groups (proved in \cite{BHSC, coningoff}), and more generally the characterisation of relatively hyperbolic graph products of finite groups (which is a particular case of \cite[Theorem 8.33]{Qm}), follow easily from Theorem \ref{thm:specialrelhyp}.
 However, this criterion does not provide a purely algebraic characterisation of relatively hyperbolic special groups, since the subgroups need to be convex-cocompact and that convex-cocompactness is not an algebraic property.
 Indeed, with respect to the canonical action $\mathbb{Z}^2 \curvearrowright \mathbb{R}^2$, the cyclic subgroup generated by $(0,1)$ is convex-cocompact, whereas the same subgroup is not convex-cocompact with respect to the action $\mathbb{Z}^2 \curvearrowright \mathbb{R}^2$ defined by $(0,1) : (x,y) \mapsto (x+1,y+1)$ and $(1,0) : (x,y) \mapsto (x+1,y)$.
 On the other hand, we do not know if the convex-cocompacteness assumption can be removed, ie., we know do not know whether or not a finitely generated malnormal subgroup is automatically convex-cocompact.

 Nevertheless, the previous statement provides an algebraic criterion if one restricts our attention to a collection of subgroups which we know to be convex-cocompact.
-In this spirit, we show the following beautiful characterisation of virtually special groups which are hyperbolic relatively to virtually abelian subgroups.
+In this spirit, we show the following beautiful characterisation of virtually special groups which are hyperbolic relative to virtually abelian subgroups.

-\begin{thm} A virtually cocompact special group is hyperbolic relatively to a finite collection of virtually abelian subgroups if and only if it does not contain $\mathbb{F}_2 \times \mathbb{Z}$ as a subgroup. \end{thm}
+\begin{thm} A virtually cocompact special group is hyperbolic relative to a finite collection of virtually abelian subgroups if and only if it does not contain $\mathbb{F}_2 \times \mathbb{Z}$ as a subgroup. \end{thm}

-Up to our knowledge, it is the first general algebraic characterisation of relative hyperbolicity in the literature.
-Theorem \ref{thm:RHspecialAbelianMain} is in our opinion the most significative contribution of this paper.
+Up to our knowledge, it is the first general algebraic characterisation of relative hyperbolicity in the literature, making.
+Theorem \ref{thm:RHspecialAbelianMain} the most significative contribution of this paper.
 (It also generalises Corollary \ref{cor:main2}.)